 How are muscles affected by sarcopenia?
 Sarcopenia leads to a reduction in muscle size as well as a decrease in muscle quality as fat replaces some of the muscle fibers.
 The number of motor units that supply muscle fibers also contracts.
 So you lose muscle fibers and muscles become weaker and less functional.
 The muscle fibers most profoundly affected are fast-twitch muscle fibers activated with lifting and high-intensity exercise.
 Type 1 fibers, those involved in endurance exercise, are less impacted by the aging process.

 Exercising During Middle-Age: Does It Protect Against Sarcopenia?

 Researchers at Tokyo University recently looked at the impact of exercise on age-related sarcopenia.
-They collected data like gait speed, one-legs standing time and grip strength and measured skeletal muscle mass in 1,000 Japanese men and women over the age of 65.
+They collected data like gait speed, one-leg standing time and grip strength and measured skeletal muscle mass in 1,000 Japanese men and women over the age of 65.
 The results?
 Elderly men and women who had exercised regularly during middle age were far less likely to be sarcopenic relative to those who hadn’t engaged in regular physical exercise.

 The Driving Forces Behind Sarcopenia

 Here’s a scary statistic for you.
 One study showed 27% of women and 23% of men between the ages of 64 and 70 have difficulty walking and an even greater number are unable to carry around a load weighing 25 pounds.
 Of course, these were adults who didn’t exercise.
 Exercise during mid-life, especially strength-training, makes it less likely you’ll fall into this category.